et2536/EhsanTabatabaie.github.io/README.md

 | :---: | :---: | :---: |
 | Circular Arrangement: Good for presentation | Triangle packaging: New style | Rectangular presentation: better for packaging and transportation |

-Since for the majority of Cakes the final Cake designs are circular, here the packaging considered to be circular for aesthetic appearance and customer satifaction.
+Since the majority of cakes designs are circular, here the packaging is considered to be circular for aesthetic appearance and customer satisfaction.
 In this arrangement there is an offset between slices of the Cake.

 3- **Tool Considerations**:
   **Draft angle**: The final tool requires a draft angle for ease of part separation.